ClanDesDindesLibres2/Robot_Mecanique/README.md

 * The front of the drawer is glued to the interior of the outside face, [sides_tiroir_ext](https://github.com/ClanDesDindesLibres2/RoboticArm_ChessBoard_Mechanic/blob/main/Mechanical/WoodenBox/sides_tiroir_ext.svg), of the wooden box.

 ### 2.2- Electrical parts of the chessboard
+#### Circuit of switches
+The circuit of switches is located below the top of the chessboard.
+To achieve this circuit some parts need to be bought.
+* Parts to acquire:
+  * Switches
+  * Capacitors
+  * Glue gun
+* To assemble the circuit, follow the electrical [plan](https://github.com/ClanDesDindesLibres2/RoboticArm_ChessBoard_Mechanic/blob/main/Electrical/Board/Circuit_switches.ms14)
+#### Button and RGB led